 Name Position Other Principal Activities

 Ivan Glasenberg Director Director of UC RUSAL Plc

-Director of Pirelli & C. SpA

 Andreas Hubmann Director None

 Steven Kalmin Director None

 The business address of each of the directors is Baarermattstrasse 3, CH-6340 Baar, Switzerland.

 As at the date of this Base Prospectus, none of the directors of Glencore International AG has any conflict of interest between their duties to Glencore International AG and their private interests and/or other duties.